oconnellryan/oconnellryan.github.io/platforms/ko-trends.md

  5. Ratios are used to calculate scores for each judge (higher numbers prefer strikers):
     - SGPS = log(ratio<sub>str</sub>/ratio<sub>gra</sub>)

-With this formula, positive sgps numbers represent a striker preference whereas negative numbers indicate a grappler preference.
-The following graph showcases the striker vs. grappler preference of the 30 UFC Judges with the most rounds judged:
+Positive SGPS values indicate a preference for striking, while negative values reflect a preference for grappling.
+The chart below displays the SGPS scores for the 30 UFC judges with the most rounds judged:
 <img src="/assets/ufc/sgps_graph.png" alt="Image" width="700"/> &nbsp;<br>

 #### Final Report Cards: